The New Marketing Machine

 Step 1: Break Down Silos: No matter how small or how big your company, content typically exists in silos.
 That content may sit with one team or another, or simply a person without the time to get it online.
 That content just doesn’t have any impetus to become part of the company story.
 Your job as a savvy content marketer is to harness all of that hidden content, and bring it out into the open so you can use that content to engage with your community.

 Step 1A: Break Down Silos (Again): Stop thinking of your website as discrete from your blog, or your social channels as distinct from your blog.
 All of those are simply channels to tell your story.
-If they are not synched, you are missing a huge opportunity to engage with your customers across your community.
+If they are not synced, you are missing a huge opportunity to engage with your customers across your community.

 Step 2: Enable More Internal Contributors: It’s amazing to me how many people we talk to who are perfectly content being the only person with access to post content to the site.
 They spend all day editing word docs and patiently explain that the challenge with more contributors has nothing to do with technology or process.
 People just won’t take the time to write because it seems too laborious to them.
 Yet, those same “non-contributors” are tweeting 5x a day, and posting 3 updates to Facebook and LinkedIn daily.
 Make it easy and compelling to contribute, and they will come.